How to Hide Duplicates in Excel (4 Ways)

 Using COUNTIF & Context Menu to Hide Duplicates in Excel

-Then, right-click on the mouse and select Hide.
+• Right-click the mouse and choose Hide.

 Using COUNTIF & Context Menu to Hide Duplicates in Excel